Hero background

 About section

-Makunduchi is a fishing village where the sea is part of everyday life and sea turtles are at risk of disappearing.
-Here, a group of local coordinators decided to launch one of the island’s first conservation projects, inspired by initiatives that began in Bali and adapted to the Zanzibari context.
+Makunduchi is a fishing village where the sea is part of daily life and where the local sea turtles are at risk of disappearing.
+A group of local coordinators decided to set up one of the island's first conservation projects, drawing on ideas that worked in Bali and adapting them to the Zanzibari setting.

-The project was born from the desire to protect a fragile and precious natural heritage, combining work with animals and community awareness.
-As a volunteer, you will help care for injured turtles, monitor nests on the beaches, collect seaweed for feeding and take part in educational activities and coastal clean-ups.
-Every small action helps give these extraordinary creatures a better chance of survival.
+The project comes from a wish to protect a fragile and precious natural heritage, combining direct work with the animals and community awareness.
+As a volunteer, you'll help look after injured turtles, monitor nests on the beaches, collect seaweed for feed and join educational and beach clean-up activities.
+Each small step gives these remarkable creatures one more chance.

 Why participate

-Take part in protecting sea turtles, helping secure their future in a fragile ecosystem.
+Take part in protecting sea turtles and helping give them a future in a fragile ecosystem.

 The Weekly Program